Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 Our reality is a small place within this infinite expansion.
 Determining the exact path to our particular reality poses a highly complex problem.
 We use the microwave background of the Big Bang to map our particular universe.
 We have a fairly good model, but sometimes, we have to change the model to match what we did not know could exist based on observation of our emergent universe.
-Sending the James Webb telescope into space allows us to analyze more of our universe in greater detail, giving us a more in-depth timeline of our emergent universe and everything in it.
+Sending the James Webb telescope into space enables us to analyze a greater portion of our universe in greater detail, providing a more in-depth timeline of our emerging universe and everything within it.

 <br /><br />

 Mind benders explains this in detail in a concept called the <a href="https://youtu.be/Bskl4Ts3i7I">Library of Babel</a>.
-Which turns out to be the most accurate description of what reality is and how it emerges at the smallest scale, and that everything is contained within a small section of what we call here and now.
+Which turns out to be the most accurate description of what reality is and how it emerges at the smallest scale, revealing that everything is contained within a small section of what we call 'here and now'.

 <br /><br />

-The Fibonacci sequence creates the number phi (golden ratio), and our best theories on machines becoming self-aware is how closely it matches the golden ratio according to <a href="https://www.hansonrobotics.com/tononi-phi-sentience-consciousness-and-smart-ai-futures/#:~:text=Its%20centerpiece%20is%20Phi%2C%20Tononi's,to%20how%20conscious%20it%20is" target="_blank">integrated information theory</a>.
+The Fibonacci sequence creates the number phi (golden ratio), and our best theories on machines becoming self-aware are how closely it matches the golden ratio according to <a href="https://www.hansonrobotics.com/tononi-phi-sentience-consciousness-and-smart-ai-futures/#:~:text=Its%20centerpiece%20is%20Phi%2C%20Tononi's,to%20how%20conscious%20it%20is" target="_blank">integrated information theory</a>.

 <br /><br />